Our History

 At the ProgiPlex, Progi’s headquarters, one of the meeting rooms is named Audeo.
 It represents the audacity and entrepreneurial spirit of Progicians such as Gilles Héon, François Paprosky and Francine Dupont.
 They were the first in a long line of important people who played a fundamental role at Progi.

-The first official sale of Progi-PAC with Pièces d’Autos Hamel being the first official client.
-Not long after, other Quebec recyclers bought the software to help manage their inventory.
+ProgiPac made its first sale!
+Pièces d’Autos Hamel became the first official client.
+Soon after, other Quebec recyclers would buy the software to help manage their inventory.

 1995 – Separation and ProgiCom

 It’s the end of the road for four of the initial shareholders.
-This left the most active shareholders at the reins of Progi-Pac.
-The start-up already enjoyed modest but significant success.
-Enough for Francois Paprosky and Gilles Héon to leave their day jobs to dedicate themselves entirely to the business with Francine Dupont.
+The most active shareholders remained at the helm of ProgiPac.
+The company was already considerably successful.
+Enough for François Paprosky and Gilles Héon to leave their jobs and devote themselves entirely to the company with Francine Dupont.

-Back then, it was difficult to make it possible for recyclers to share their inventories with each other easily.
-ProgiPac tried to respond to this industry’s needs with different solutions that struggled to take off in the technological context of the time.
-Francine, then a university student, had an idea when a professor explained that databases were the future of computing.
+Back then, it was difficult for recyclers to easily share their inventories with each other.
+ProgiPac tried to address this industry’s need with different solutions that struggled to take off in the technological context of the time.
+Francine, then a university student, had an idea when a professor explained to her that databases were the future of computing.
 This idea was ProgiCom (initially named Progi-Comm).
 The first iteration, an electronic board, didn’t really work, but the integration with ProgiPac was a success.

 Inspired by the large-scale commercialization of the first digital cameras, by the internet revolution, and by the insurance company’s need to increase the value of their total loss units, ProgiPac created Phauto-Pak (later renamed ProgiPix).
 This project symbolized an idea.
 Progi is more than software, it’s also a network of partners creating value by exchanging data and services.
-The success of ProgiPix rests not only on Progi but also on its recycling and insurance partners who have made it possible for this solution to exist.
+The success of ProgiPix relies not only on Progi but also on its recycling and insurance partners who have made this solution possible.

 Nexus